chef/knife-vsphere/README.md

 * For Linux, a fixed named customization using the vmname as the host name unless otherwise specified.

 This command has many options which which to customize your VM.
+The most important part of this is the initial template.
+We have some guidance on [how to make a template](https://github.com/chef/knife-vsphere/wiki/Making-a-template-for-cloning)

 ### Chef bootstrap options